netwk-pro/privacy-apps/src/browsers.md

 <img src="../img/apps/firefox.png" width="20" height="20" alt="firefox" /> [Firefox](https://www.firefox.com/) 🇺🇸 <sup>US</sup> 👑 ⭐ ❤️ and its FOSS version: [Fennec](https://f-droid.org/packages/org.mozilla.fennec_fdroid/) <sup>[Repo](https://hg.mozilla.org/mozilla-central/file/tip/mobile/android)</sup>
 🌎 👑 ⭐ ❤

-- We highly recommend using [FFUpdater](https://f-droid.org/en/packages/de.marmaro.krt.ffupdater/) <sup>[F-Droid](https://f-droid.org/en/packages/de.marmaro.krt.ffupdater/) | [GitHub](https://github.com/Tobi823/ffupdater)</sup> to install and manage privacy-centric browsers on mobile.
+- We highly recommend using [FFUpdater](https://f-droid.org/en/packages/de.marmaro.krt.ffupdater/) <sup>[GitHub](https://github.com/Tobi823/ffupdater)</sup> to install and manage privacy-centric browsers on mobile.

 !!! warning "Reality Check"

     There's a misconception that in order for Firefox to be useable, it requires lots of changes and extensions.
 Nothing could be further from the truth.
 In fact, there are only [a handful of truly useful extensions](https://github.com/arkenfox/user.js/wiki/4.1-Extensions) (uBlock Origin, CanvasBlocker, etc.).

-    Realistically, Firefox is no more complicated to set up and configure than Brave, for example.
-However, if you feel you need a guide, you may want to take a look here:
+    For example, Firefox is no more complicated to set up and configure than Brave.
+However, if you feel you need a guide, you may want to review the following resources:

     - [Techlore: The Ultimate Guide to Firefox Hardening!
 (YouTube)](https://youtu.be/F7-bW2y6lcI)
     - [Yet Another Firefox Hardening Guide (Archive.org)](https://web.archive.org/web/20221013104259/https://chrisx.xyz/blog/yet-another-firefox-hardening-guide/)

+---

+<section id="userjs"></section>

 ### Firefox user.js Mods